HOW IT WORKS – WHAT DOES AN HRV DO?

 Because most IAQ problems occur in winter, the HRV is ideal for NZ, because winter ventilation is an expensive in terms of energy waste.

 The HRV is not a heater or a heat pump.
 It does not generate heat.
-It captures and recycles available heat (or cooled energy) from other sources, eg … log fires, gas heaters, electric heaters, heat pumps, hot water heaters & boilers, coal fires, under floor heating, ceiling heating, night store heaters etc. – whatever the heat source, the HRV will recover the heat from the exhaust air stream and recycle up to 95% of this heat directly back into the home.
+It captures and recycles available heat (or cooled energy) in the exhaust air stream from other sources, eg … log fires, gas heaters, electric heaters, heat pumps, hot water heaters & boilers, coal fires, under floor heating, ceiling heating, night store heaters etc. – whatever the heat source, the HRV will recover the heat from the exhaust air stream and recycle up to 95% of this heat directly back into the home.

 Whatever the source of heat in the home, if ventilation is required, this heat is wasted if ventilation is by opening windows or using exhaust fans.

-The HRV is a most effective method to control condensation, as well as providing a healthy environment, because the only air entering your home is Outdoor Air which has been pre warmed and dried.
+The HRV is a most effective method to control condensation, as well as providing a healthy environment, because the only air entering your home is Outdoor Air which has been pre warmed and “dried”.

 At the same time, humid warm indoor air, which has absorbed moisture, and contains other indoor air pollutants, is exhausted, and carries with it the moisture and pollutants.